Skip to content

 • Pruned branch cell, with subtype encoded as 11 — they represent deleted subtrees of cells.

-• Library reference cell, with subtype encoded as 22 — they are used for storing libraries, and usually, in masterchain contexts.
+• Library reference cell, with subtype encoded as 22 — they are used for storing libraries, usually in masterchain contexts.

-• Merkle proof cell, with subtype encoded as 33 — they are used for verifying that certain portions of other cell’s tree data belong to the full tree.
+• Merkle proof cell, with subtype encoded as 33 — they are used for verifying that certain portions of another cell’s tree data belong to the full tree.

 • Merkle update cell, with subtype encoded as 44 — they always have two references and behave like a Merkle proof for both of them.